rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 {: .prereq .foldable}

-## Test Suites Automate and Simplify Testing
+## Test suites automate and simplify testing

 A test suite is nothing but a program that runs your functions and checks that the output is correct.